 What are cleft sentences?

-It’s definitely an odd grammatical concept that leaves most non-natives flabbergasted and unable to grasp.
-That’s why we’re going to fully elaborate and understand cleft sentences with examples below.
+Moreover, it’s definitely an odd grammatical concept that leaves most non-natives flabbergasted and unable to grasp.
+That’s why we are going to fully elaborate and understand cleft sentences with examples below the video.

 Examples with ‘what’